yassine12-12/Data-streaming-infrastructure-for-CNC-machine/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Apache Kafka community
-- OPC Foundation
-- TimescaleDB team
-- PyTorch and TensorFlow communities
-- All contributors to the open-source libraries used

-## 📞 Support

-For support and questions:
-- Create an issue in the GitHub repository
-- Check the documentation folder for guides
-- Review the demo data and examples

 ## 🔗 Relevant Documentation